hopr-framework/hopr/docs/documentation/tutorials/externalmesheswithoutcurvedboundaries.md

 The parameter file can be found in

-    tutorials/2-01-external_mesh_sphere/parameter.ini
+    tutorials/2-01-external_mesh_CGNS_sphere/parameter.ini

 ## External Mesh
-The external mesh which shall read in have to be available in the directory of the executed parameter file as CGNS file.
+The external mesh file that is to be used has to be available in the directory of the executed parameter file as a CGNS format file.
 This file is read-in by introducing the parameter `filename`.
 As one can see from the parameter.ini's excerpt and <a class="reference internal" href="#fig-cgnsviewer-spheremesh04"><span class="std std-numref">Fig. 1.1</span></a>, the parameters of the parameter file have to be adapted to the definitions in the CGNS mesh file.
-This means that the parameters Mode, `nZones`, `BoundaryName` and `BoundaryType` can not be set freely anymore because the structure of the external mesh must be retained.
+This means that the parameters `Mode`, `nZones`, `BoundaryName` and `BoundaryType` cannot be set freely anymore because the structure of the external mesh must be retained.
 In this case, the external mesh spheremesh02 is available as CGNS file and consists of three zones.
 Therefore, the settings of the parameters are `Mode=3`, `nZones=3`, `filename=spheremesh02.cgns`.

-Another important fact is that for external meshes no `BCIndex` parameter is needed which assigns normally bondary conditions to the surfaces of the mesh.
+Another important fact is that for external meshes no `BCIndex` parameter is needed which normally assigns the boundary conditions to the surfaces of the mesh.
 The reason for this is that the boundary conditions are assigned to their belonging surfaces by their names.
 The boundary condition, for example, of `Zone_1` of the CGNS file (`BC_sphere`) has to be defined as `BoundaryName=sphere` in the parameter file.

     !================================================================= !
     !
 MESH
     !================================================================= !
     Mode    =3                  !
 1 Cartesian 3 CGNS 4 STAR-CD V3
     nZones  =3                  ! number of zones
     filename=spheremesh02.cgns  ! name of mesh file
     ...
     ...

     !================================================================= !
     !
 CURVED
     !================================================================= !
     useCurveds=F                !
 T to generate curved boundaries

     !================================================================= !
     !
 BOUNDARY CONDITIONS
     !================================================================= !
     BoundaryName=sphere         !
 BC_Name must be defined in mesh file
     BoundaryType=(/4,1,0,0/)
     BoundaryName=inflow
     BoundaryType=(/2,0,0,0/)
     BoundaryName=outflow
     BoundaryType=(/2,0,0,0/)
     BoundaryName=mantel
     BoundaryType=(/2,0,0,0/)